cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 ## Dataset API

 The Compuware Topaz Workbench API provides users with methods to programmatically access and perform actions on datasets.
-These API&#8217;s do not provide the capability to manipulate the Topaz Workbench UI.
+These API’s do not provide the capability to manipulate the Topaz Workbench UI. `Sequential`, `Partitioned` and `VSAM` are supported.

-The following dataset types are supported:

-* Sequential
-* Partitioned
-* VSAM

 The following actions are provided regarding datasets: